Ghaust/crypto-tracker/README.md

 ### Remaining tasks:
 - [x] Communication with Messenger API (Flask)
 - [x] Crypto API to get informations
-- [ ] Subscription Feature
-- [ ] Store subscribed users in JSON or in Firebase Realtime DB
-- [ ] Send updates automatically for a specific cryptocurrency chosen by subscribed users
 - [ ] Improve messages structure (style)
 - [ ] Use Giphy API to retrieve gifs from specific use case/market value
 - [ ] Containerising the application and deploy it on either Heroku or AWS